Deool Band: Plot

 Next day, Raghav confides his problem to ISRO, who give him a deadline of 3 days to submit it or else, be ousted from the contract.
-Raghav's colleague Dr. Deshpande recommends the name of Dr. Satyajit(Sunil Barve), a world-class hacker to him.
+Raghav's colleague Dr. Deshpande recommends the name of Dr. Satyajit, a world-class hacker to him.
 He asks him to go to Sriharikota in Andhra Pradesh, to get his project unlocked.
 Meanwhile Raghav's mother comes and reveals herself to her daughter-in-law and granddaughter.
 Raghav, reluctantly, leaves with his family for Sriharikota, without informing his security personnel.

 God Swami Samarth helps him recover the password by giving various hints through a pilgrimage his father was willing to complete before his death at Akkalkot.